5 creative layouts for interior design magazines

 Interior design magazines have a specific style for layouts which are created specifically to highlight the amazing interiors.

 The great news is that you can get as creative as you want when making this sort of magazines.
-Here you can find 5 creative layouts which will inspire your work.
+Here you can find 5 creative layouts which will inspire your work and lots of professionally designed interior design magazine templates.

 Azure’s 30th anniversary special edition opted for a modular layout.
 All the content is structured in rectangles.
 The text, the colors and the images are well chosen.
 They’re both catchy and easy to read.